 But should you really slumber with a Clumber (an obscure spaniel breed)?
 Not if you believe sensationalized media reports.
-For example, a recent Huffington Post headline warned “Sorry, Pet Lovers, It’s Time To Stop Sharing The Bed.”
-And NBC news announced “It’s Out of the Sack, Cat!”
+For example, a recent Huffington Post headline warned, “Sorry, Pet Lovers, It’s Time to Stop Sharing the Bed.”
+And NBC News once announced, “It’s Out of the Sack, Cat!”

 But Do Pets Cause Insomnia?